Sir George Dick-Lauder, 12th Baronet

 Sir George Andrew Dick Lauder, 12th Baronet of the Fountainhall creation (17 November 1917 – 11 August 1981), was a British author and soldier.

 He succeeded to the baronetcy in 1958 on the death of his father Sir John North Dalrymple Dick-Lauder, 11th Baronet.

 Education

 Dick-Lauder was educated at Stowe and the Royal Military College, Sandhurst.
 Originally of Fountainhall, his family sold that estate.

 Career

-He served in the 1939-45 war in Palestine; East Africa; and the Middle East.
-He also served, with the 52nd Middle East Commandos, in Sudan and Crete (where taken prisoner).
+He served in the 1939–45 war in Palestine; East Africa; and the Middle East.
+He also served, with the 52nd Middle East Commandos, in Sudan and Crete (where he was taken prisoner).
 He entered the Black Watch Regiment as a lieutenant in 1937, and was promoted Major in 1945.
-He served in Cyprus and Berlin, where his two sons were born, and was promoted second-in-command of the Black Watch (1955 - 1956).
-He was then seconded as second-in command to the 11th battalion King's African Rifles in Nairobi (1957 - 1960).
+He served in Cyprus and Berlin, where his two sons were born, and was promoted second-in-command of the Black Watch (1955 – 1956).
+He was then seconded as second-in command to the 11th battalion King's African Rifles in Nairobi (1957–1960).
 He retired from the British Army in 1960.